Atlanta Product Liability Lawyer

 It’s important to seek medical attention right away if you are injured by a defective product.
 If possible, keep the item as evidence and gather any information you have about where the product was purchased.
 Also, maintain a record of any discussions you had with the manufacturer or retailer.

 Hold on to receipts, online purchase verifications, online chats, emails, and anything else that might help your case.
 Try to consult with an attorney before discussing anything with the manufacturer or accepting any settlement.
+The Consumer Product Safety Commission (CPSC) plays a critical role in regulating consumer products, so preserving the defective product as evidence is crucial.

 Contact an Atlanta Product Liability Attorney to Get the Results You Deserve